 Educate! tackles youth employment through implementing a skills-based curriculum across schools in Africa.
 Through reforming what schools teach and methods of teaching Educate! support students in developing the essential skills needed to start their own businesses and find jobs.
 In 2019, Lessons for Life are contributing to the funding of Educate!’s Rwanda programme which will continue to implement this new educational model.

 Uyisenga N'Manzi is a child-focused organisation established post-genocide to support orphaned and homeless children to obtain an education.
 They do this by providing social services, education and income-generating opportunities.
 We started working with UNM in 2012, and our work continues to this day.
-In 2019, Lessons for Life are funding UNM to directly support students across all education levels.
+In 2019, Lessons for Life are funding UNM to directly support students across all education levels through provision of school fees, materials and counselling sessions.